SK-Electronics-Consulting/BGA_Demo/README.md

 * Omitted all through hole components.
 * TODO: Actually make the board based on ST's recommendation.
 (I rushed ordering it, so I might have missed something crucial and this board be a dud.)
 * TODO: Add a Tag-Connect to avoid the 10-pin connector.
-* TODO: (Not related to this project) Add a 24V to 3.3V SMPS
+* TODO: (Not related to this experiment) Add a 24V to 3.3V SMPS.
-* TODO: Try making this with 0.0035" traces, as that seems to be a threshold for JLC
+* TODO: Try making this with 0.0035" traces, as that seems to be a cost-adder-threshold for JLC.
-* Not all ball were able to be exposed in the fanout.
-8/49 were left unconnected.
+* Not all balls were able to be exposed in the fanout.
+In this design 8 of 49 were left unconnected.
 A couple of those 8 could easily be brought out, but definitely not all 49 in this fab.
 See (#learnings) #1.

 ## Learnings